cl1ents/Nexus-VR-Character-Model/README.md

 * The foot-planting code is old and could use a rewrite.
 * The menu gesture is not obvious.
 Most players may not know about it.

+## Changes compared to the official version
+* Changes to the arm solver, [as seen here](https://github.com/TheNexusAvenger/Nexus-VR-Character-Model/issues/9#issuecomment-1173406033).
+* Added `ArmPrecisionDepth` and `MinimumArmPrecision` as tweakable settings.
+* Fixed issue with any animations making the player snap weirdly when played.

+### TO-DO
+* Different way of updating motors whenever the rig is changed in any way (example, different package equipped dynamically) to accomidate for animation fix (also performance i think!!)
+* R6 compatibility!
+(MAYBE)
+* Merge a few of my own changes into the main project (? :no_mouth:)

 # Setup
 The repository can be synced into Roblox using